rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="getKeyRepeatsEnabled"></a>
 ## *getKeyRepeatsEnabled*

 Returns whether key repeating is enabled or disabled.

 ### Events

- No Events.
+No Events

 ### Parameters